ravi312/articleTurtle/draft-v1.md

 ## Abstract

-Today, there is the ubiquitous presence of computing devices all around.
+Today, there is an ubiquitous presence of computing devices all around.
 Digital fluency is considered as one of the important skills to successfully navigate in this connected world.
-Resnick has argued that opportunities need to be created to empower learners to not just consume the products of digital technology, but to actually create those themselves.(Resnick, 2012) Getting familiar to the foundational programming concepts form the first-step to nurture the computational tinkering skills and enhance digital fluency(??).
-In this article, we explore the design of an introductory module in turtle Blocks microworld and how it supports the introduction of core concepts in alignment with the constructionist approach.
-The observations indicate that turtle Block not only supports the nurturing of foundational concepts but also develops a sense of positive attitude towards programming and a deeper connection with the environment.
-We also highlight the learnings which will be useful for practitioners to improvise the design of the module in the next iterations.
+(We can add the aspects of 21st century skills which involve computing) Resnick has argued that opportunities need to be created to empower learners to not just consume the products of digital technology, but to actually create those themselves.
+(Resnick, 2012) Getting familiar with the foundational programming concepts form the first-step to nurture the computational tinkering skills and enhance digital fluency(??).
+In the constructionist framework specially designed programmes, called as *microwords*, are recommended for developing holistic approach to use of computers in learning.

+In this article, we explore the design and implementation of an introductory module in turtleBlocks microworld and how it supports the introduction of core concepts in alignment with the constructionist approach.
+Our observations indicate that turtleBlocks not only supports the nurturing of foundational concepts but also develops a sense of positive attitude towards programming and a deeper connection with the (learning?) environment.
+We also discuss the learnings which will be useful for practitioners to improvise the design of the module in the next iterations.

 > **Keywords:** Microworld, Constructivism, Pedagogy, Digital Fluency, Computational Thinking, Teacher Education, Learning, Creativity, Turtle Blocks